The Holy Family with the Dragonfly: Insect

 The type of insect that Dürer depicted is unclear.
 While it is commonly named as a dragonfly (Odonata), Kate Heard and Lucy Whitaker in their book The Northern Renaissance.
 Dürer to Holbein (2011) suggest that he may have meant it to be read as a butterfly (Lepidoptera).
 They explain that the butterfly's familiar transformation from caterpillar to winged adult was a symbol of resurrection and the soul's redemption, referring to the infant Christ in the Virgin's arms.
 The painting is indeed sometimes also called the Holy Family with the Butterfly.
 The insect has also been taken to be a locust (Acrididae) or a praying mantis (Mantodea), "with the symbolic meaning in relation to the Virgin changing accordingly."

-A similar engraving in the National Gallery of Art in Washington, D.C. is named The Holy Family with the Mayfly, identifying the insect as a mayfly (Ephemeroptera).
+A similar engraving in the National Gallery of Art in Washington, D.C. is named The Holy Family with the Mayfly, identifying the insect as a mayfly (Ephemeroptera) signifying the ephemeral nature of human life.
 The critics Larry Silver and Pamela H. Smith write that the image provides "an explicit link between heaven and earth ... to suggest a cosmic resonance between sacred and profane, celestial and terrestrial, macrocosm and microcosm."